-Staff met with the stakeholder group six times in March and April 2019 on high priority tree definitions followed by four additional meetings to clarify the stakeholders' approach to other trees (Tier 1 and Tier 2 trees, respectively).
-The primary objective of the MBAKS-FHNA's concept is to retain the largest, mature trees located anywhere on a site using the most stringent code requirements.
+Staff met with the stakeholder group six times in March and April 2019 on high priority trees followed by four additional meetings to clarify the stakeholders' approach to other trees (Tier 1 and Tier 2 trees, respectively).
+The primary objective of the MBAKS-FHNA's concept is to retain the largest, mature trees located anywhere on a site using the highest level of code requirements.
 Other than those large mature trees, the stakeholder proposal was to establish a quota metric for trees that did not meet the Tier 1 definition.
 Once a minimum quota (45-50 tree density credits per acre) was met, any trees that did not meet the Tier 1 criteria could be removed.
-MBAKS-FHNA did not jointly agree on short plat and subdivision tree retention rules (IDP).
+MBAKS-FHNA did not jointly agree on requirements to determine tree retention upfront with short plat and subdivision design (IDP).